- Describe the steps of meiosis I

 During metaphase I, the homologous chromosomes are arranged in the center of the cell with the kinetochores facing opposite poles.
 The homologous pairs orient themselves randomly at the equator.
 For example, if the two homologous members of chromosome 1 are labeled a and b, then the chromosomes could line up a-b, or b-a.
 This is important in determining the genes carried by a gamete, as each will only receive one of the two homologous chromosomes.
 Recall that homologous chromosomes are not identical.
 They contain slight differences in their genetic information, causing each gamete to have a unique genetic makeup.

 This randomness is the physical basis for the creation of the second form of genetic variation in offspring.
 Consider that the homologous chromosomes of a sexually reproducing organism are originally inherited as two separate sets, one from each parent.
-Using humans as an example, one set of 23 chromosomes is present in the egg donated by the mother.
-The father provides the other set of 23 chromosomes in the sperm that fertilizes the egg.
+Using humans as an example, one set of 23 chromosomes is present in the egg donated by the maternal parent.
+The paternal parent provides the other set of 23 chromosomes in the sperm that fertilizes the egg.
 Every cell of the multicellular offspring has copies of the original two sets of homologous chromosomes.
 In prophase I of meiosis, the homologous chromosomes form the tetrads.
 In metaphase I, these pairs line up at the midway point between the two poles of the cell to form the metaphase plate.
 Because there is an equal chance that a microtubule fiber will encounter a maternally or paternally inherited chromosome, the arrangement of the tetrads at the metaphase plate is random.
 Any maternally inherited chromosome may face either pole.
 Any paternally inherited chromosome may also face either pole.
 The orientation of each tetrad is independent of the orientation of the other 22 tetrads.

 This event—the random (or independent) assortment of homologous chromosomes at the metaphase plate—is the second mechanism that introduces variation into the gametes or spores.
 In each cell that undergoes meiosis, the arrangement of the tetrads is different.
 The number of variations is dependent on the number of chromosomes making up a set.
 There are two possibilities for orientation at the metaphase plate; the possible number of alignments therefore equals 2n, where n is the number of chromosomes per set.
 Humans have 23 chromosome pairs, which results in over eight million (223) possible genetically-distinct gametes.
 This number does not include the variability that was previously created in the sister chromatids by crossover.
 Given these two mechanisms, it is highly unlikely that any two haploid cells resulting from meiosis will have the same genetic composition (Figure 3).